3V3RYONE/gsoc/_posts/2022-06-24-second-week.md

 | ![code-example revised output](../assets/img/improvedOutput.png) |
 | <b>Figure 7: Image showing the revised output of HTTP-Trace functionality </b>|

 All the work discussed above has been implemented in the feature branch `create-wrapper-class-Week2`of my repo.
 The pull request from the feature branch to the central GSoC branch was then reviewed by my mentor, following which it was merged into the central branch.
-You may see the pull request [here](https://github.com/3V3RYONE/metasploit-framework/pull/1) to look at the entire code of the wrapper class.
+You may see the [pull request](https://github.com/3V3RYONE/metasploit-framework/pull/1) to look at the entire code of the wrapper class.

 ## Note

-Currently, the requests and responses are directly not printed to the msfconsole in the methods of **Rex::Proto::Http::HttpTrace** wrapper class because the HttpTrace datastore option is implemented in the **Exploit::Remote::HttpClient** mixin.
+Currently, the requests and responses are directly not printed to the console in the methods of **Rex::Proto::Http::HttpTrace** wrapper class because the HttpTrace datastore option is implemented in the **Exploit::Remote::HttpClient** mixin.
 So, now, even if we **set HTTP-Trace=false** in msfconsole, we would still get the requests and responses tracked to msfconsole because the datastore option does not point to the **Rex::Proto::Http::HttpTrace** wrapper class now.
 Thus, the full functionality of printing requests and responses isn't implemented now in HTTP-Trace methods to prevent this anomaly, and they will be implemented once the datastore options have been ported from **Exploit::Remote::HttpClient** to **Rex::Proto::Http::Client**.

 ## Conclusion

 It's a wrap for Week 2 :) The **Rex::Proto::Http::HttpTrace** wrapper class created here lays the base for the additional functionalities to be added in upcoming weeks.
-This also successfully established the connection between HttpTrace class with the Client and Server class.
-Thus, our next plan in Week 3 is to implement the full HTTP-Trace functionalities in the methods of these wrapper class and implement the datastore options in the **Rex::Proto::Http::Client** and **Rex::Proto::Http::Server** to make the msfconsole work with the HttpTrace wrapper class.
+This also successfully established the connection between HttpTrace class with the **Rex::Proto::Http::Client** and **Rex::Proto::Http::Server** class.
+Thus, our next plan in Week 3 is to implement the full HTTP-Trace functionalities in the **use_http_trace_request()** and **use_http_trace_response()** methods of the **Rex::Proto::Http::HttpTrace** wrapper class and implement the datastore options in the **Rex::Proto::Http::Client** and **Rex::Proto::Http::Server** to make msfconsole work with the HttpTrace wrapper class.

 Catch you up in the third week! :)